CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 - `Fail`: Indicates that the user's action could not be completed (e.g., garage full, invalid ticket ID)
 - `Log`: Used for system-level logging (intended for the `Server` and `EmployeeGUI` to display the message's text or write it to a log file)
 - `Data`: Represents a structured payload such as a `Receipt`, `Report`, or employee login credentials formatted as a string
+- `Request`: Requests a specific action from Server (meant for the GUIs)
 ### Server Class
 - Acts as the central controller of the system, receiving and processing all commands sent by the `CustomerGUI` and `EmployeeGUI`
 - Authenticates user input, delegates requests to the appropriate objects (e.g., `Customer`, `Employee`, `Garage`), and returns an appropriate `Message` in response